arakoodev/doc/doc/Getting started/Quickstart.md

 2. **Create a Redis instance**: EdgeChains uses Redis for data storage and caching.
 To proceed, you will need to create a Redis instance.
 You can create a free Redis instance on [Redis Labs](https://redislabs.com/).
 Sign up for an account and create a new Redis instance for your EdgeChains application.
 After creating the Redis instance, ***take note of the Redis host and port***, as you will need them for the configuration.

-3. Open the `EdgeChainApplication.java` file and add your _OPENAI Auth Key, Redis URL, Password_ and _port_ in the Started class and redisenv method of Redisenc class.
+3. Open the `EdgeChainApplication.java` file and add your _OPENAI Auth Key_, inside the Starter class and _Redis URL, Password_ and _port_ inside redisenv method of Redisenv class.

 ```java
 public class Starter {